FatimaZahraElbejdali/enterprise-ai-orchestrator/README.md

 ## Status

+## Status

-The project is a functional prototype demonstrating how AI can be safely integrated into enterprise workflows with controlled execution, human validation, and traceability.
+The project is a production-oriented enterprise AI orchestrator that demonstrates secure AI integration with enterprise workflows, Odoo ERP, human validation, role-based access control, audit logs, and controlled execution of sensitive actions.

+It is ready for demonstration, internal testing, and further enterprise hardening.